Inomin owns a 100% interest in the 7,528 hectare Beaver magnesium-nickel property located in British Columbia, Canada

 Inomin acquired the Beaver property by staking in 2019.
 The company also acquired the 12,662 hectare Lynx nickel property, located just 11 kilometres south of Beaver, given the similar geological environment and extensive nickel occurrences found in outcroppings.
 As the Beaver and Lynx properties are near the Gibraltar and Mount Polley porphyry deposits – representative of major hydrothermal activity – the district is geological conducive for hosting substantial mineral deposits.

 In 2021, following ground survey programs, Inomin completed its first drilling program at Beaver.
 The drill program, consisting of five holes (716 metres) over 5.7 kilometre long area, discovered significant magnesium, nickel, and chromium.
-Inomin's discovery confirmed Beaver’s potential for hosting large volumes of nickel, as well as magnesium, chromium, and cobalt – all critical metals.
+Inomin's discovery confirmed Beaver’s potential for hosting large volumes of magnesium and nickel – high important critical metals.

 The Beaver property is ideally located in south-central British Columbia, 50 kilometres north from the town of Williams Lake and just 15 kilometres east of the Gibraltar mine, the second largest open-pit copper mine in Canada.
 The property is easily accessible by paved roads with hydro-electric power nearby.